rajdeepd/salesforcedev/docs/section2-5-web-technologies.md

+---
+layout: page
-# Section 2: Web Technologies
+title: Web Technologies
+permalink:
+---

 Let's talk about the web technologies that are used to develop each of these Web application layers.